 For the next week, do only this.
-If nothing changes, then continue with the next points below, but keep doing this one.
+If nothing changes, then continue with the next points below, but keep doing this one.2.
+Change her schedule

-2. Change her schedule.
+.
 If at all possible in your own daily routine, shift her bedtime to 6.30pm (alternatively move to 8-8.30pm).
 You don’t mention when and how often she naps, but change those too, keeping your and her needs in mind of course.
 These changes are a very simple way to help shuffle her sleep patterns.
-(For detailed help with arranging a well-fitting nap schedule you may find my Nap in a Snap (e-)book helpful).
+(For detailed help with arranging a well-fitting nap schedule you may find my No-Tears Naps e-book

 Do not hesitate to let me know how you get on – just post a comment below – so we can follow up from there.